lesterchan/wp-sweep/README.md

 I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 ## Changelog
+### 1.0.6
+* FIXED: Works only with WordPress 4.4 because of new term meta

 ### 1.0.5
 * FIXED: apply_filters() wrong arguments